Robicus/gse-study/README.md

 For example, there is a tab called, "503 Lab Practice".
 Inside, there is a table that has every lab exercise broken down to the exact topic in which it covers.
 There are columns for you to track when you completed the exercises, and for you to capture how well performed for each exercise topic:

 ![Study Template](/Other/screenshots/study-template.PNG?raw=true "Study Template")

-** Note: The template spreadsheet only contains the 503 exercises.
-Still need to add catalog all exercises for 401 and 504.